LPRDev/RoboTank/README.md

 # Hardware

-The Robo Tank was assembled using the following parts:
+The Robo Tank can assembled using the following parts (see parts list page for more detials):

 * <a href="https://www.arduino.cc/en/Main/ArduinoBoardUno"> Aruduino UNO </a> (Any Ardino that can mount the LD293 should do)
 * <a href="http://www.tamiya.com/english/products/70108tracked_vehicle/index.htm">Tamiya Tank kit </a>, a small 8 inch model tank platform